mihael-dev/BoolFilter/README.md

   - "Selection field name": Field name for the selection

-  - "Search field name": Field name with the attributes used in the boolean expression
+  - "Search field name": Field name with the attribute values used in the boolean expression

   - "Input field titel": Label of the input field in the UI

-  - "Search string placeholder": Placeholder in the input field that support the user
+  - "Search string placeholder": Placeholder in the input field that supports the user

   - "Operator AND": (default: *): Operater can be changed